 The List !

-Walabot Home the latest, and most advanced Automatic Fall Detection system on the market today, is designed to detect falls in the bathroom and to instantly send alerts to family and caregivers !
+Vayyar Care the latest, and most advanced Automatic Fall Detection system on the market today, is designed to detect falls in the bathroom and throughout the house, and to instantly send alerts to a monitoring service, family and caregivers !

-The system is 4 times more accurate than any other system on the market, and using radio waves can tell when a person is lying on the floor where they shouldn’t be.
+The system is 4 times more accurate than any other system on the market, and using radio waves, it can tell when a person is lying on the floor where they shouldn’t be.

-It was initially specifically for the bathroom, but now you can have the system throught your house or flat.
+It was initially specifically for the bathroom, but now you can have the system throughout your house or flat.

 For the floor